rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gateway-interface.md

+---
-Title: A Technical Introduction to the Asterisk Gateway Interface (AGI)
+title: "A Technical Introduction to the Asterisk Gateway Interface (AGI)"
-Date: 2010-02-16
-Tags: programming, telephony, asterisk
+date: "2010-02-16"
+tags: ["programming", "telephony", "asterisk"]
+slug: "a-technical-introduction-to-the-asterisk-gateway-interface-agi"
-Summary: Interested in the Asterisk AGI?
-This article covers the AGI from the ground up: what it does, how it works, and when you should use it.
+description: "Interested in the Asterisk AGI?
+This article covers the AGI from the ground up: what it does, how it works, and when you should use it."
+---

 ![Gate Sketch][]